 A man of 80 kilos, in good physical shape, can continuously carry a backpack of about 20 kilos.

-The backpack is nothing more than a “bag” fixed to a frame; the big difference, with the same weight and characteristics, is the structure of the saddlebag and the backrest.
+The backpack is nothing more than a “bag” fixed to a frame.
+The big difference, with the same weight and characteristics, is the structure of the saddlebag and the backrest.

-Internal or external structures, rigid or semi-rigid, allow you to distribute the weight evenly from the shoulders to the pelvis, taking advantage of the ergonomics of shaped shoulder straps and the ventral band, well-padded and in breathable materials.
+Internal or external structures, rigid or semi-rigid, allow you to distribute the weight evenly from the shoulders to the pelvis, taking advantage of the ergonomics of shaped shoulder straps and the ventral band, well-padded and breathable materials.

 How To Choose a Trekking Backpack?

 It can be daunting trying to figure out what trekking backpack is right for you.
 But don’t worry, we’re here to help.
-Below, we’ll outline the most important factors to consider when purchasing a trekking backpack, as well as provide some recommendations for our favourites.
+Below, we’ll outline the most important factors to consider when purchasing a trekking backpack, as well as provide some recommendations for our favorites.
 So, whether you’re a beginner or an experienced hiker, read on for all the info you need to choose the perfect trekking backpack!

 What should be the capacity and size of the backpack

-In general, we can say that 30-liter backpacks are suitable for long but daily excursions, while going up we find backpacks that can also be used for longer trips.
-It must certainly be considered that the larger the backpack, the larger it will be, a fact that should not be forgotten especially if you have to travel with some means of transport.
+In general, we can say that 30-liter backpacks are suitable for long but daily excursions, while going up, we find backpacks that can also be used for longer trips.
+It must certainly be considered that the larger the backpack, the larger it will be, a fact that should not be forgotten, especially if you have to travel with some means of transport.

-In fact, using a single large-volume backpack, even for short excursions, perhaps half-empty, can hinder movement and progression.
+Using a single large-volume backpack, even for short excursions, perhaps half-empty, can hinder movement and progression.

-What should be the weight of the backpack
+What should be the weight of the backpack?

 Even if there are backpacks with volumes greater than 100 litres, we recommend never exceeding 80, for the simple reason that the larger our backpack, the more things we will cram into, regretting the choice as soon as we leave.